PROJECT 81 PLUS

 Biodata of Project Coordinators:

-Sukhesh Arora is an actor, performancemaker and educator whose work explores a diverse mesh of interests spanning film, audio, games, the web and live theater.
+Sukhesh Arora, based in Berin, is an actor, performancemaker and educator whose work explores a diverse mesh of interests spanning film, audio, games, the web and live theater.
 Sukhesh trained in theater pedagogy and physical theater with an emphasis on embodied learning practices.
-A Charles Wallace Scholar, he was artistic director of the Imago TIE Company, India, (2003-05), and in 2005, he founded Yellowcat Theater, to create exciting and relevant new work for young audiences.
-He worked closely with Delhi University to develop a performing arts curriculum for elementaryteacher educators.
-His work as a performer on stage, TV & film spans a wide range of genres.
-In 2012, he was nominated by the U.S. Bureau of Education and Cultural Affairs for the International Visitors’ Leadership Program (IVLP) as an emerging leader in the area of Arts & Social Change.
-In 2022, he received a TESF research grant which aims at generating new knowledge and build capacities via interdisciplinary research that can contribute to equitable, socially just and environmentally sustainable futures.
+In 2022 he received a Transforming Education for Sustainable Futures (TESF) research grant which aims at generating new knowledge and build capacities via interdisciplinary research that can contribute to equitable, socially just and environmentally sustainable futures.

-Niko Preuschoff who spent four years at UCC, lecturing in the area of language, literature and philosophy, now lives in Berlin.
-He teaches at Pestalozzi Froebel Haus (where he is currently involved in the setting up an Erasmus exchange with higher education institutions in Cork) and is a lecturer for NYU Berlin and Middlebury College, Vermont.
+Niko Preuschoff who spent four years at University College Cork (UCC), lecturing in the area of language, literature and philosophy, now lives in Berlin.
+He teaches at Pestalozzi Froebel Haus and is a lecturer for NYU Berlin and Middlebury College, Vermont.
 He published a study on Walter Benjamin and W.G.
 Sebald (Heidelberg 2015) and is co-editor of a volume on Adaptation as a Collaborative Art (London 2020).
-His current research focusses on concepts of modesty in literature and philosophy.“
+His current research focuses on concepts of modesty in literature and philosophy.“

 Manfred Schewe is Professor Emeritus at University College Cork (UCC) where he served as Head of a Language Department (German) and also as Head of Theatre.
-He paved the way for Scenario Project at UCC which encompasses a journal, a book series and a forum for international conferences, symposia and colloquia.
-His teaching and interdisciplinary research activities focus on Applied Drama and Theatre, especially on performative approaches to Language, Literature and Culture.
-He continues to give lectures and lead workshops for institutions and professional associations in different parts of the world.
+He paved the way for the Scenario Project at UCC which encompasses a journal, a book series and a forum for international conferences, symposia and colloquia.
+His teaching and interdisciplinary research activities focus on performative approaches to Language, Literature and Culture.
+He continues to give lectures and lead workshops in different parts of the world.
 For further details see: http://research.ucc.ie/profiles/A016/mschewe